pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     wc -l bin/turtling.py  # thousands of lines

-You open one Terminal Window to run the Server at right, and you tell it to invite Turtles to move around and draw on it
+You open one Terminal Window to run the Server at right, and you tell it to invite Turtles to move around and draw on the Terminal Screen

     python3 bin/turtling.py --yolo

-You open another Terminal Window to run the Client at left, and you tell it to invite you to type Turtle Logo Instructions into it
+You open another Terminal Window to run the Client at left, and you tell it to invite you to type out Turtle Logo Instructions to run through

     python3 bin/turtling.py -i

-We take the Turtle Logo Instructions you type into the left Window, auto-complete them to form Python, and run the Python in the right Window, to tell the Turtle how to move and what to draw
+We take the Turtle Logo Instructions you type in the left Window, auto-complete them to form Python Instruction, and run through the Python Instructions in the right Window, telling Turtles how to move and what to draw

-This Md File walks you through tests of Turtle Logo Instructions
+This Md File walks you through tests of such Turtle Logo Instructions

-You've joined us in our early days.
+You've met with us here in our early days.
-If you quit before we stop talking at you, then it's our fault.
+If you quit before we stop talking at you, then we've gone wrong.
 You've tested our Doc and our Doc failed you.
 We'd love to have you tell us exactly how far you got, please